AdobeDocs/experience-manager-65.en/help/forms/using/working-with-adobe-sign.md

     * **[!UICONTROL Signer Email address]:** Specify email address of the signer.
 Signer receives to be signed documents/form on the specified email address.
 You can choose to use an email address provided in a form field, in AEM user profile of the logged-in user, or manually enter an email address.
 It is a mandatory step.
 Ensure that the email address of the first signer or the only signer (in case of single signer) is not identical to [!DNL Adobe Sign] account used to configure AEM cloud services.

     * **[!UICONTROL Signer Authentication Method]:** Specify the method to authenticate a user before opening a form for signing.
 You can choose between phone, knowledge base, and social identity-based authentication.
+For Adobe Acrobat Sign Solutions for Government only phone and knowledge-based authentication options are available.

    >[!NOTE]
    >